timdeschryver/blog/_posts/2019-02-05-building-an-aot-friendly-dynamic-content-outlet.md

     if (!modulePath) {
       return this.getDynamicContentErrorComponent(
-        `Unable to derive modulePath from component: ${componentName} in dynamic-content.routes.ts` );
+        `Unable to derive modulePath from component: ${componentName} in dynamic-content.registry.ts` );
     }